 Picture by Authority Dental under CC 2.0 license

-Otherwise called sinus augmentation or a sinus graft, lifts are necessary if a patient doesn’t have enough bone in the upper jaw.
+Otherwise called sinus augmentation or a sinus graft, lifts are necessary if a patient does not have enough bone in the upper jaw.
 The most common reasons for this include:

-A sinus lift is most commonly performed in order to make dental implantation possible, similarly to bone grafting.
+A sinus lift is most commonly performed to make dental implantation possible, as with bone grafting.

 The goal is to fill the maxillary cavity.
 Maxillary, or maxilla, refers to the upper jaw.
-The height and position of the wall below the cavity and above the ridge is altered.
-This procedure raises the quantity of the bone and makes room for the implant.
-It prevents perforation of the membrane during the placement surgery.
+The height and position of the wall below the cavity and above the ridge are altered.
+This procedure increases the bone volume and creates space for the implant.
+It prevents membrane perforation during placement surgery.

-Studies show that maxillary sinus grafts greatly raise the success rate as well as the longevity of the dental implant.
-On the other hand, a sinus lift may delay implant surgery and make the final cost significantly higher.
+Studies show that maxillary sinus grafts significantly increase the success rate and longevity of dental implants.
+On the other hand, a sinus lift may delay implant surgery and significantly increase the final cost.

 Sinus lift surgery

-The sinus lift itself takes no more than 2 hours, with 30 minutes on average.
+The sinus lift itself takes no more than 2 hours, averaging 30 minutes.
 If implant placement is happening at the same time, the whole thing can take up to 6 hours.
-This may not be possible for every patient and each situation has to be explored individually.
+This may not be possible for every patient, and each situation has to be explored individually.

 There are two types of sinus lift procedures.
-The main difference for the patient is how much elevation is needed.
-Both techniques are most often carried out under a local anesthetic.
+The main difference for the patient is the amount of elevation needed.
+Both techniques are most often performed under local anesthesia.

 Sedation can be used if the patient suffers from low pain tolerance or dental anxiety.
 The options will be presented to you before preparation for surgery.